The Civil Division processes, serves and enforces court orders, other documents issued by the courts and other legal processes.

 Restraining order hearings are held at 1:15 pm, Monday through Friday.
 Paperwork must be completed and filed with the courts by 11:00 am for same day hearing.

 If a judge grants your restraining order, the court clerk will provide you with certified true copies for service.
-If the respondent lives in Deschutes County, you will need to bring it to the Sheriff’s Office in Bend at 63333 West Highway 20 for processing.
+If the respondent lives in Deschutes County, the court will electronically send the restraining/protective order to the Sheriff's Office.
 If the respondent lives outside Deschutes County, you will need to mail it to that county Sheriff’s Office for service.

 Restraining Orders are processed and sent out for service the same day that it is received.
 We rely on the relevant data section in the restraining order, which has the name, date of birth, address and all descriptions of the respondent.
 The more information you provide in this section, the easier it may be for the Sheriff’s Office to complete service.
 Include an employment address and any other information that will be useful in order for us to serve.
 We will also ask you additional questions to assist us with locating and serving the respondent.